rrsalerno21/quiz-project/README.md

 }
 ```

 I'd never done this before, so I found it interesting.
-I know that using modules is much better in practice, but I wanted to see if it's possible on a smaller web app with too much code.
+I know that using modules is much better in practice, but I wanted to see if this was possible on a smaller web app without too much code.

 ## License
-MIT License
+Source code is licensed under the MIT license.

+Contents of this site are © Copyright 2020 Robert Salerno.
+All rights reserved.